Otolaryngology–Head and Neck Surgery

 To do our job, first we will listen to your unique situation and needs.
 Only then can our audiologists and other clinical colleagues determine the right diagnosis and recommend the right rehabilitative and support services.
 Together, we can feel confident in the best personalized course of action.

-We use state-of-the-art tools and offer the full range of hearing devices.
+We use state-of-the-art tools and offer a full range of hearing devices.
 From our experience, we have selected the top brands of consumer hearing products (hearables), non-surgical medical devices (hearing aids), and surgical medical devices (bone anchored and cochlear/brainstem implants)—and will help you determine which will work best for you.

 In order to help us serve you, please feel free to try these two resources: